LegumeFederation/cvitjs/README.md

     - username2: another user that can access this datta
 ```

-While it is recommended, data does not have to be in the `assets` folder to be read by GCViT.
+While it is recommended, the data file given for 'location' does not have to be in the `assets` folder to be read by GCViT.

 #### Configuring the UI

 In addition to the vcf file, a gff "backbone" file will need to be provided for the UI component to display the results.
 The format for this file can be viewed at `ui/cvit_assets/data/soySnp/gm_backbone.gff`.
-In addition, cvit configuration files
-will need to be provided as well, examples as `ui/cvit_assets/cvit.conf` and `ui/cvit_assets/soySnp/soySnp.conf`.
+CViTjs configuration files will need to be edited as well.
+See the example files `ui/cvit_assets/cvit.conf` and `ui/cvit_assets/soySnp/soySnp.conf`.

+Most aspect of the CViTjs display can be customized, including rulers, colors, fonts, and the popover box that appears when mousing over a feature can be customized.
 For more information on configuring the CViTjs component of GCViT, please see the documentation [HERE](https://github.com/LegumeFederation/cvitjs/wiki)

-The three glyph configurations used by GCViT *Haplotype Block*, *Heatmap* and *Histogram* may be edited from the default settings
-by changing values in `ui/src/Components/[HaploConfig.js|HeatConfig.js|HistConfig.js]` respectively.
+Configuration files for the three glyph used by GCViT *Haplotype Block*, *Heatmap* and *Histogram* are in `ui/src/Components/[HaploConfig.js|HeatConfig.js|HistConfig.js]` respectively.

- Other default options (title, bin size, title, ruler tic distance) can be changed through editing the values in
- `ui/src/Components/DefaultConfiguration.js`.
-Once changes are made, the UI will have to be rebuilt by rebuilding the docker container, or by triggering a manual build through node, as described in the following sections.
+Other default options (title, bin size, title, ruler tic distance) can be changed through editing the values in `ui/src/Components/DefaultConfiguration.js`.
+After changes are made, the UI will have to be rebuilt by rebuilding the docker container, or by triggering a manual build through node, as described in the following sections.

 ### Docker Setup
-For general use, it is probably easiest to get started with GCViT using [Docker](https://www.docker.com/)
+For general use, it is probably easiest to get started with GCViT using [Docker](https://www.docker.com/).
-before building, make sure that docker is properly configured for your system.
+Before starting, make sure that docker is properly configured for your system.

 The process of building from docker will automatically grab the most recent version of CViTjs during the build process.
 To make any changes, including your custom backbone and configuration files, place the files in `ui/cvit_assets`.
 Any files here